-Construction of the NSA pipeline and related facilities required for the delivery of surface water to the Project will require a variety of permits as necessary.
+Construction of the NSA pipeline and related facilities required for the delivery of surface water to the Project will require a variety of permits.
 Additional site-specific environmental review and approval may also be needed for water storage tanks and other appurtenances that will be constructed in conjunction with the NSA pipeline.
-Any additional conveyance pipelines needed to complete the treated water system will be constructed within existing and future public right-of-way and easements.
-At this time, SCWA does not foresee any regulatory or legal impediments to completing any necessary further environmental review and obtaining those permits when the need arises.
+Any additional conveyance pipelines needed to complete the treated water system will be constructed within existing and future public rightof-way and easements.
+At this time, SCWA does not foresee any regulatory or legal impediments to completing further environmental review and obtaining the permits.